boazdavid/llama-stack-examples/README.md

 Note how the model id is specified, with the `ollama/` prefix.
 If you omit it, you'll get an error that the model couldn't be found.

-If you want to try an interactive session, replace the `--message "..."` arguments with `--session`.
-The prompt will be `>>>`.
-To exit the loop, use control-d or control-c.

-You should get output like this:
+You should get output similar to this:

 ```
 INFO:httpx:HTTP Request: POST http://localhost:5001/v1/openai/v1/chat/completions "HTTP/1.1 200 OK"